netgen/ezplatform-site-api/docs/introduction/index.rst

 Site API Query Types you push the data to the template.
 This keeps the logic out of the templates and gives you better control and overview.

-For more details see :doc:`Query Types decumentation page </reference/query_types>`.
+For more details see :doc:`Query Types documentation page </reference/query_types>`.